arnemertz/fix/docs/_posts/2021-08-07-refactoring-session.md

 ### [refactor tests: move app execution boilerplate into separate function](https://github.com/arnemertz/fix/commit/80aa50432b781512ad61ded4b8344b7fc31fd44f)

 With the `split` function it was now possible to further simplify the test cases.
-The CLI app's only responsibility for now is to take the command line input and produce output and an exit code.
-To not clutter the test cases with technical details, I wanted to have a way to convert easily readable input into the two outputs in as little code as possbile.
+The CLI app's only responsibility, for now, is to take the command line input and produce output and an exit code.
+To not clutter the test cases with technical details, I wanted to have a way to convert easily readable input into the two outputs in as little code as possible.

 With the `run_result` struct and the `run_app` function that seems to be achieved.
 For now, at least: The app will have dependencies in the future, and factoring them into the tests will change how the scaffolding for the test cases has to look.

 One last detail in this commit is the new `.clang-tidy` configuration for the CLI tests.
-_After_ I had started refactoring the test cases to look more redable, clang-tidy began to complain about the complexity.
+_After_ I had started refactoring the test cases to look more readable, clang-tidy began to complain about the complexity.
 Talk about irony.
 The error messages hinted at the Catch2 macros.
-It seems they expand into relativley deeply nested conditionals which triggered the warning.
+It seems they expand into relatively deeply nested conditionals which triggered the warning.

 Since I do not plan to write complicated code in the unit tests, I opted to disable that specific warning completely for them.